 Associate Dean for Research, Scholarship, and Partnerships

-Chung has received many awards and recognitions over her career, but most notably, she received the Mills of Color–Faculty of the Year award in 2011, the Mills Faculty Advisor of the Year award in 2013, the Mills Teacher of the Year award in 2019, and the Mary Ann Childers Kinkead Award for Faculty Leadership in 2021.
+Chung has received many awards and recognitions throughout her career, but most notably, she received the Mills of Color–Faculty of the Year award in 2011, the Mills Faculty Advisor of the Year award in 2013, the Mills Teacher of the Year award in 2019, and the Mary Ann Childers Kinkead Award for Faculty Leadership in 2021.
 As a faculty member, she held the Letts-Villard Endowed Chair in the Natural Sciences from 2014 to 2017, and the Esther Lee Mirmow Endowed Chair in Psychology from 2018 to 2021.